tayerthiaggo/irivermetrics/docs/module2.md

-# calc_metrics
+# calculate_metrics

-calc_metrics (da_wmask, rcor_extent, section_length=None, outdir=None, img_ext='.tif', export_shp=False)
+calculate_metrics(da_wmask, rcor_extent, section_length=None, min_pool_size=2, outdir=None, img_ext='.tif', export_shp=False, return_da_array=False):

 ## Overview

-**calc_metrics** is the second module in the iRiverMetrics toolkit.
-This module is designed for calculating various intermittent river metrics based on binary water masks (generated or not by module 1 - [wd_batch](module1.md)).
-It provides valuable insights into surface water morphology, persistence, resilience, fragmentation and other relevant metrics.
-For detailed metric and method descriptions reference the [original paper](https://doi.org/10.1016/j.jhydrol.2023.129087).
+**calculate_metrics** is the second module of the iRiverMetrics toolkit, designed to compute a range of ecohydrological metrics from binary water masks (generated or not by module 1 - [wd_batch](module1.md)).
+These metrics representt various aspects of surface water dynamics in intermittent rivers, such as morphology, persistence, and fragmentation.
+For a deeper understanding of the metrics and methodologies, refer to the [original paper](https://doi.org/10.1016/j.jhydrol.2023.129087).
+For an application example, see [this paper](https://doi.org/10.1016/j.jhydrol.2023.130266).

-## Details
+## Usage Guide
+### Setup

-Here's an example of how to use Module Two to calculate river metrics:
+Here's an example of how to use this module to calculate surface water metrics:

 1. **Parameters:**